 Marketers get asked these questions every day by the top dogs at their companies.
-It’s smart to always be equipped with some current data that supports your efforts—and to feel empowered to throw out those numbers at any time.
-There’s plenty of data around the value of various digital marketing and advertising efforts, but it’s often outdated or hidden inside of a long-form blog post.
+It’s smart to always be equipped with some current data and digital marketing facts that support your efforts—and to feel empowered to throw out those numbers at any time.
+There’s plenty of data and digital marketing facts around the value of various digital advertising efforts, but it’s often outdated or hidden inside of a long-form blog post.

 Your time is valuable and often stretched.
 We get that.
 Whether you’re in the market for chatbot statistics, to define the value of content marketing, how to market to millennials, or just marketing stats in general, keep these five digital marketing metrics top-of-mind for the next time the questions start rolling.

 Conversions are 391% higher in the first minute.